mydoge-com/mydogemask-next-example/README.md

 ## Getting Started

+1. Install MyDogeMask from the [chrome store]() or [from source](https://github.com/mydoge-com/mydogemask).

-First, run the development server:
+2. Run the development server:

 ```bash
 yarn dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+3. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 ## API